3 Check your knowledge quiz

 ETD

-Hotel Staff - At Check-In
+Hotel Staff - Housekeeping

 At hotels and resorts the Front Desk receptionist and Housekeeping play important roles in providing services to guests.
 Good communications are essential between Reception and Housekeeping.